weekendesk/nodegate/assets/documentation/api-reference-routes.md

 | `pipeline` | `array`    | **Required.** List of the modifiers to apply to the container.                                                            |
 | `onError`  | `function` | Callback to execute in case of error.
 This callback must return a container object.
 See [Error handling](#error-handling) |

-The pipelines are the list of modifiers to execute **synchronously** to modify the container.
+The pipelines are lists of modifiers to execute **synchronously** to modify the container.

 Each modifier of the pipeline will be called with two arguments:
  - The container, with the update of the previous modifier